ronappleton/laravel-wallet/README.md

 The second event is dispatched when a transaction is completed.

-This event could be used to email a user details of the transaction for example.
+This event could be used to email a user details of the transaction for example, or maybe you charge commission on transfers, or for currency conversion and so on, a listener could be used to then create those charges.

 Both events are fired during every transaction, deposit, withdrawal and transfer.